-- $((\frac{23}{23}))$ (24) "Dispersion technique" means a method that attempts to affect the concentration of a pollutant in the ambient air other than by the use of pollution abatement equipment or integral process pollution controls. - $((\frac{24}{24}))$ (25) "Ecology" means the Washington state department of ecology. - $((\frac{25}{}))$ (26) "Electronic means" means email, fax, FTP site, or other electronic method approved by the permitting authority. - (27) "Emission" means a release of air contaminants into the ambient air. - $((\frac{26}{}))$ (28) "Emission reduction credit (ERC)" means a credit granted pursuant to WAC 173-400-131.
-This is a voluntary reduction in emissions. - ((\(\frac{(27)}{2}\))) (29) "Emission standard," ((\(\frac{\text{and}}{2}\))) "emission limitation" and "emission limit" means a requirement established under the federal Clean Air Act or chapter 70.94 RCW which limits the quantity, rate, or concentration of emissions of air contaminants on a continuous basis, including any requirement relating to the operation or maintenance of a source to assure continuous emission reduction and any design, equipment, work practice, or operational standard adopted under the federal Clean Air Act or chapter 70.94 RCW. - $((\frac{28}{28}))$ (30) "Emission threshold" means an emission of a listed air contaminant at or above the following rates:
+- ((25))) (26) "Electronic means" means email, fax, FTP site, or other electronic method approved by the permitting authority. - (27) "Emission" means a release of air contaminants into the ambient air. - $((\frac{26}{26}))$ (28) "Emission reduction credit (ERC)" means a credit granted pursuant to WAC 173-400-131.
+This is a voluntary reduction in emissions.

+(((27))) (29) "Emission standard," ((and)) "emission limitation" and "emission limit" means a requirement established under the federal Clean Air Act or chapter 70.94 RCW which limits the quantity, rate, or concentration of emissions of air contaminants on a continuous basis, including any requirement relating to the operation or maintenance of a source to assure continuous emission reduction and any design, equipment, work practice, or operational standard adopted under the federal Clean Air Act or chapter 70.94 RCW.

+$((\frac{(28)}{(28)}))$ (30) "Emission threshold" means an emission of a listed air contaminant at or above the following rates:

-Air Contaminant Annual Emission Rate Carbon monoxide: 100 tons per year Fluorides: 3 tons per year Hydrogen sulfide (H2S): 10 tons per year Lead: 0.6 tons per year Nitrogen oxides: 40 tons per year ((Sulfur dioxide: 40 tons per year)) Particulate matter (PM): 25 tons per year of PM emissions
+Air Contaminant Annual Emission Rate

+Carbon monoxide: 100 tons per year

+Fluorides: 3 tons per year

+Hydrogen sulfide (H 2 S): 10 tons per year

+Lead: 0.6 tons per year

+Nitrogen oxides: 40 tons per year

+Particulate matter (PM): 25 tons per year of PM emissions

+10 tons per year of PM 2.5 emissions